Ira Gollobin: Career

 Gollobin had a long career as a civil rights attorney who focused on immigration law.
-He worked for the American Committee for Protection of Foreign Born from 1936-1982 including some time as their general counsel.
+He worked for the American Committee for Protection of Foreign Born from 1936 to 1982 including some time as their general counsel.
 He served on the National Coalition for Haitian Refugees and helped those who were under investigation by the House Un-American Activities Committee.
 His papers, including a number of case files, are held by NYU and the New York Public Library.

 Gollobin was a founding member of the National Lawyers Guild.
 In 1938, Gollobin met Carol Weiss King, another founding member of the National Lawyers Guild and the lead lawyer for the ACPFB.
-He assisted the League of American Writers from 1937-1938 to successfully get a number of anti-Nazi German writers admitted to the United States and from 1938 through 1940 helped refugees from the Spanish Civil War.
+He assisted the League of American Writers from 1937 to 1938 to successfully get a number of anti-Nazi German writers admitted to the United States and from 1938 through 1940 helped refugees from the Spanish Civil War.
 Gollobin was counsel to the Transport Workers Union of America (1939–1940) thereby securing citizenship for almost 1,500 subway workers.
 He continued citizenship matters for the Greater New York Industrial Union Council (CIO) from 1940-1942.

 Military service

-Drafted into the U.S. Army in November 1942 as a Staff Sergeant, Gollobin was assigned to the Judge Advocate General Staff Section in the Philippines.
+Drafted into the U.S. Army in November 1942 as a staff sergeant, Gollobin was assigned to the Judge Advocate General Staff Section in the Philippines.
 In January 1946 he was one of the principal organizers of a GI demobilization demonstration movement in Manila and was honorably discharged in March, 1946.